Steam player trend data for AI assistants

 get_growth

-Calculate Steam player count growth over 3 months and 1 year - a game with consistent positive growth well after launch is building a durable audience, not riding a launch spike.
+Calculate Steam player growth over 3 months and 1 year.
+Positive growth well after launch usually means a durable audience, not only a launch spike.

 get_growth(keyword='Palworld', source='steam', percent_growth=['3M', '1Y'])